avatartwo/avatar2/README.md

 $ cd targets
 $ ./build_*.sh
 ```

+**Please Note:** These scripts add the restricted repository
+`/etc/apt/sources.list` to fetch the dependencies.
+If you are not comfortable
+with this, please consider building avatar² in a VM or install the dependencies
+manually and adjust the scripts.

 # Getting started
 For discovering the power of avatar² and getting a feeling of its usage,